aniculescu/serenade-wind/_posts/2020-11-09-counting-chickens.md

 # 10:00

-It was a balmy sunny day with scarcely a whisper of wind.
+It was a balmy, sunny day with scarcely a whisper of wind.
 Andrew and I sat in our cockpit sipping our morning coffee and tea.
 Unbeknownst to us, Rich was messing with taking something apart on his boat, and he accidentally discharged bear spray.
 He was hacking quite a bit as well as Lyn.
 He looked around to see which way the wind was blowing and whether we would start coughing as well.

 No disturbance on our boat, to his relief.